Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 There are quite a few style checkers for JavaScript.
 Two well-known ones are [JSLint](http://www.jslint.com/) and [JSHint](http://jshint.com/).
 You can cut and paste code into their online versions and check quite a lot.
 You can also download and install locally JSHint.
 They are best at standalone JavaScript programs.
 Checking a large p5.js app may throw up lots of complaints like "don't know what function createImage() is".
 There are ways to tell JS[HL]int what external functions and terms you're using, so you're not flooded with these warnings.
 I haven't pursued that.

-Note the JSLint term comes from the old C style checker "lint", which picked up small imperfections in your code like lint on your clothes.
+Note the JSLint term comes from the old C style checker "lint", which picked up small imperfections in your code like lint on your clothes (or indeed belly-button).

 Another good checker is ESlint.
-This is used by p5.js developers.
-You can customise the style rules in a config file such as ~/eslintrc.
+This is used by p5.js developers in a very strict way within the p5.js source.
+You can use it a little less strictly in your sketch code.
+You can customise the style rules in a config file such as ~/.eslintrc.
+You can tell eslint, by editing .eslintrc, that for example your `draw()` function is 'exported' to the surrounding environment, to be called from somewhere in p5.js, and that `createCanvas()` is defined outside your sketch code, and will be called from your sketch.
+Otherwise eslint will squawk about all the p5.js function names.
+See https://eslint.org/docs/rules/

 A comparison of style checkers: [lint comparison](https://www.sitepoint.com/comparison-javascript-linting-tools/)